flurry/react-native-flurry-sdk/README.md

 - **Flurry Push**</br>
   In order to use [Flurry Push](https://developer.yahoo.com/flurry/docs/push/) for [Android](https://developer.yahoo.com/flurry/docs/push/integration/android/), please follow the additional steps below:
-  1. Flurry Push requires your projects to initialize Flurry from your Application class.
+  1. Android Flurry Push requires your projects to initialize Flurry from the native Application class.
 Please do the Flurry setup in `MainApplication.onCreate()`.
 With the same APIs as the JavaScript version.

      ```java
+     import com.flurry.android.reactnative.FlurryModule;

        new FlurryModule.Builder()
             .withCrashReporting(true)
             .withLogEnabled(true)